 - The ‘Contact’ Page

 Give family members the option to add their email address, home address and phone number everyone can stay in touch.
 That’s the point, right?

-Here at Family Line Video we produce Legacy Videos, modern-day ‘moving portraits’ that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is a beautiful memoir on video capturing your loved one as they recount their life story and memories – a gift your family will treasure for years to come.
+Here at Family Line Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
+The result is a beautiful “Moving Portrait” capturing your loved one as they recount their life story and memories – a gift your family will treasure for generations to come.

 Family Line Video, LLC